Pente - Private EVM Smart Contracts¶

 Other fields:

-- name - name of the method to invoke on the contract.
+- name - name of the method to invoke on the contract, or the special

 - outputs - ABI method outputs for the contract (only valid for